-H&M's financial reporting is carried out in compliance with the laws and other rules that apply to companies listed on NASDAQ OMX Stockholm AB.
-It falls to the Board of Directors to ensure the quality of financial reporting with the help, for example, of the Auditing Committee.
+H&M's financial reporting is carried out in compliance with the laws and other rules that apply to companies listed on Nasdaq Stockholm.
+It falls to the board of directors to ensure the quality of financial reporting - for example, via the auditing committee.
 More information is available in the section on internal control over financial reporting.